§ 15.37 Interest, penalties, and administrative costs.

 (i) The NRC shall waive collection of interest on the debt or any portion of the debt which is paid in full within 30 days after the date on which interest began to accrue.

-(j) The NRC may waive interest during the period a debt disputed under § 15.31 is under investigation or review by the NRC.
+(j) The NRC may waive interest during the period a debt disputed under § 15.31 is under consideration by the NRC.
 However, this additional waiver is not automatic and must be requested before the expiration of the initial 30-day waiver period.
-The NRC may grant the additional waiver only when it finds merit in the explanation the debtor has submitted under § 15.31.
+The NRC may grant the additional waiver only when it finds the debtor's dispute potentially raises an error.

 (k) The NRC may waive the collection of interest, penalties, and administrative costs if it finds that one or more of the following conditions exist: